thoroftroy/Console-Wars/README.md

 ## Known Issue(s)
-On some devices the fishing minigame will simply not work, when hitting enter quickly to catch a fish nothing will happen
+On some devices the fishing minigame will simply not work, when hitting enter quickly to catch a fish nothing will happen Sometimes after a rebirth the shop will not let you purchase things even when you should be able to afford them